FezVrasta/snackbarjs/README.md

     $("#snackbarid").snackbar("toggle");

 `#snackbarid` can be both the button with the data-toggle=snackbar attribute or the snackbar element.
-Call it on a not-existing snackbar will create it before the specificed action.
+Calling it on a non-existing snackbar will create it before executing the specificed action.

 ## Demo